biothings/biothings.api/docs/doc/studio.rst

 Creating a data release
 ^^^^^^^^^^^^^^^^^^^^^^^

 If not there yet, open the new created build and go the "Release" tab.
-This is the place where we can create new data release.
+This is the place where we can create new data releases.
 Click on |newrelease|.

 .. |newrelease| image:: ../_static/newrelease.png
    :width: 125px